drinking-code/react-round-div/README.md

 ## Things to note & caveats

-This package is still in the starting blocks, so for now borders are only supported in the `solid` style and transitions and animations on the div may not work properly.
+This package is still in the starting blocks, so for now borders are only supported in the `solid` style and some transitions, and animations on the div may not work properly.

 There are a couple of css properties, that you can't reliably set with `RoundDiv`: